-Many people believe that once you are addicted to drugs or alcohol, it is a life sentence.
+Myth: Once you are addicted to drugs and alcohol, it is a life sentence.

 Fact: Drug and alcohol addiction does not have to last a lifetime.
-With the right support, anyone can end harmful drug and alcohol abuse.
+With the right support, anyone can end harmful drug and alcohol use.

-Fact: Alcohol and drug use reduces one’s inhibitions and impairs judgment.
-This places users in potentially harmful situations which can lead to injury, ruined relationships and unsafe sexual practices.
+Fact: Alcohol in small quantities can make people feel more relaxed and socialise easier.
+However, alcohol and drugs can be considered, a ‘downer’ or depressant.
+It can cause people to withdraw from others, or feel aggressive.
+Alcohol and drug use reduces one inhibitions and impairs judgement.
+This places users in potentially harmful situations, which can lead to injury, ruined relationships and unsafe sexual practices.

 Youth and alcohol in Australia